swinterbourne/riboviz-work/open-science-projects.md

 We chose our projects in September 2020, then worked on them full time from January to May 2021, during the COVID-19 pandemic.
 All projects that were offered had to be adapted, as lab-based projects were not feasible during the constantly changing restrictions that came throughout 2020 and 2021.
 This meant disruptions to planned lab-based projects.
 Luckily the riboviz project was designed to be a computer based project, meaning we were able to work from home effectively, with as little disruption as possible.
 Sadly, during our project we never met anyone from the lab in person, which could have left us feeling extremely isolated.
 Fortunately, the lab was very welcoming, allowing us to attend all meetings and journal clubs.
 The open science nature of the project came with the social benefit of being able to enthusiastically discuss the project with family and friends, which was extremely helpful in these times of working from home and lockdowns, as the project was the main focus of our lives for many months.

 ## Advice for undergrads selecting their projects
 If you are an undergrad considering what direction to take your studies try to complete an undergraduate project in a field you are considering entering into, even if you have no prior experience.
-I was considering completing an MSc in bioinformatics and therefore picked a bioinformatics-based project.
-I found the experience of stepping outside of my comfort zone and into a field where I had little experience daunting but very valuable.
-The project provided a positive experience and a fantastic learning curve which confirmed my initial interest in the field and allowed me to gain confidence and competence within coding and software.
+Both of us were, coincidentally, considering completing an MSc in bioinformatics and therefore picked a bioinformatics-based project.
+We each found the experience of stepping outside of our comfort zone and into an unfamiliar field daunting but very valuable.
+The project provided a positive experience and a fantastic learning curve which confirmed our initial interest in the field and allowed us to gain confidence and competence within coding and software.

 ## Our top takeaways
 -	Being able to access other researchers work can speed up projects.
 Pre-existing code could be used as a starting point to learn which functions and packages could be used for a specific purpose.